 Yep, you read that right.
 And I have photo evidence to prove it!

-We packed Olivia’s trusty sleep sack and her favorite stories in our carry on, and planned on going through her routine just like we would at home.
+We packed Olivia’s trusty sleep sack and her favorite stories in our carry on, and planned on going through her nap time routine just like we would at home.

-Except this time he didn’t put her down, he kept singing and cuddling her, and within just a few minutes she was out!
+Except this time he didn’t put her down, he simply kept singing and cuddling her, and within just a few minutes she was out!